taoofshawn/roonDocker/README.md

 # roonDocker
-run a roon core in a docker
+run a roon core in a docker container

 Modified and simplified from [this post](https://community.roonlabs.com/t/docker-images-for-roon/13040/67).